mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-19-case-study-redux-etsy-marketplace.markdown

 </div>
 <div class="cf"></div>

+### <span style="color: black;">Reverse auction</span>
-Moving over to the artisan side of our flow, we elected to create a sort of "reverse auction" concept.
+With the artisan flow, we elected to create a sort of "reverse auction" concept.
 After some initial testing, we found that simply matching buyers with artisans by the highest bidder methodology left too much room for spam, and favored the larger and more established Etsy shop owners.

 We devised a system that allows the artisan to actively seek new project requests, and choose the requests that interest them the most.
 When an artisan has expressed interest in a project, we'll go ahead and open up the lines of communication so both parties can negotiate price and clear up any unanswered questions (we'll cover this in just a bit!).

 Ultimately, we wanted this system to put both the buyer and artisan on the same level to ensure quality matches and provide the best experience for both sides.
 <br>